-The Chief Internal Auditor will maintain functional liaison to the Director of Finance who has been nominated by the Accountable Officer as executive lead for internal audit.
+The Chief Internal Auditor will maintain functional liaison to the Chief Finance Officer who has been nominated by the Accountable Officer as executive lead for internal audit.

-In order to maximise its contribution to the Board's overall system of assurance, Internal Audit will work closely with NHS Forth Valley Senior Leadership Team in planning its work programme.
-Co-operative relationships with management enhance the ability of internal audit to achieve its objectives effectively.
-Audit work will be planned in conjunction with management, particularly in respect of the timing of audit work.
+In order to maximise its contribution to the Board's overall system of assurance, Internal Audit teams will work closely with each other as well as IJB Management in planning its work programme.
+Co-operative relationships between the audit teams and with management enhance the ability of internal audit to achieve its objectives effectively.
+Audit work will be planned in conjunction with partner auditors as well as management, particularly in respect of the timing of audit work.